SofaDefrost/Tutorials/W-Gripper/docs/modeling.md

 ### with Tetrahedra

+Tetrahedrons mesh are generated with CGAL plugin which uses the notion of restricted Delaunay triangulation.
+Tetrahedrons mesh are robust and always work for complex volumes.
+It is used as any 3D volume, regardless of shape or topology, can be meshed with it.
+Tetrahedral meshing is easily automated and requires no user input while creating a mesh.
+It required more computational resources but lead to more accurate results.
+Quadratic mid-side node tetrahedra elements are good for bending dominated problems as compared to linear tetrahedra elements which yeild unacceptable approximations.
+Quadratic mid-side node tetrahedral elements can predict the local stress concentration very well, they can also be used for contact problems to achieve accurate results.

 ### with Hexahedra

 Hexahedral elements have better mechanical properties for simulation: it is more stable and requires less elements making it suitable for interactive simulation.
 Building hexaedral volumes can be a tedious task given the geometry we want to mesh.
 For the W-Gripper, the simple geometry (a planar mesh extruded along the Y-axis) enables to compute hexaedra.
 For that we will rely on a SOFA component called `ExtrudeQuadsAndGenerateHexas`.
 There are two important parameters for this component: `thicknessOut` (how depth will be the extrusion) and `numberOfSlices` (how many slices will be build along the extrusion axis).
 Once this is done, additional components are added to create a topology from this hexahedra (`HexahedronSetTopologyContainer`, `HexahedronSetTopologyModifier`, `HexahedronSetTopologyAlgorithms`, `HexahedronSetGeometryAlgorithms`) and a dedicated FEM forcefield is needed (`HexahedronFEMForceField`).
 Adding other components to make the simulation leads to the following scene: